LIMJIALIANG/CST435_Assignment_1/STEP_BY_STEP_GUIDE.md

 **What it does:**
 1. Tests **gRPC in two modes**: Single Machine and Multiple Containers
-2. Tests other implementations (XML-RPC, Request-Reply, MPI)
+2. Tests other implementations (XML-RPC, MPI)
 3. Runs each test **3 times** (configurable)
 4. Measures execution time for each run
 5. Calculates statistics and overhead